 Mr. Loring stated that the current re-take policy allows up to 5 times and that it is up to each state.
 Ms. Sarah Trujillo stated that Texas only allows 3 times to retake the tests.
-Mr. Loring stated that the board will propose language to reflect a change to the number of times allowed to retake the NAPLEX-MPJE.
+The NMBOP will propose language to reflect a change to the number of times to retake the NAPLEX-MPJE.